ADR-060: Agent tool invocation, framework-layer composition, and LLM-mediated error handling

 The decision is structured as three load-bearing architectural ratifications followed by ten per-mechanism decisions.
 The ratifications are stated separately because their reach extends beyond TA-15 itself — they bind subsequent dispositions and supersede prior ones.

-Architectural ratification — Agent runtime placement: all three agents run in workers
+Architectural ratification — Agent runtime placement: the agent runs in the workers entrypoint

-apps/workers hosts the LangGraph orchestrators for all three agents. apps/api becomes thin: authentication, AgentTask dispatch via outbox (per TA-5 D12), and SSE streaming proxy.
-Workers consumes AgentTask events, loads checkpointer state (per TA-14), runs the orchestrator, executes tool calls, writes memory, and streams output via Supabase Realtime channel keyed by conversation_id; apps/api proxies the Realtime channel as SSE to the client.
-Approval interrupts use LangGraph’s interrupt() to suspend the run; the checkpointer persists state; an operator response (HTTP into apps/api) resumes via Command(resume=...).
+The workers entrypoint hosts the LangGraph orchestrator (ADR-109 D3).
+The API entrypoint stays thin: authentication, AgentTask dispatch via the outbox (ADR-044), and SSE streaming proxy.
+Workers consumes AgentTask events, loads checkpointer state (ADR-043), runs the orchestrator, executes tool calls, writes memory, and streams output via a Supabase Realtime channel keyed by conversation_id; the API proxies the Realtime channel as SSE to the client.
+Approval interrupts use LangGraph’s interrupt() to suspend the run; the checkpointer persists state; an operator response (HTTP into the API) resumes via Command(resume=...).

 Architectural ratification — Inter-context composition: notifications via events; calls via DI; no SQL grants between contexts